carpentries-incubator/hpc-intro/_episodes/17-resources.md

 SSH, loading software modules, submitting parallel jobs, and finding the output.
 Let's learn about estimating resource usage and why it might matter.

-## Back to the Data
+## Estimating required resources using the scheduler

 Although we covered requesting resources from the scheduler earlier with the &#960; code, how do we know what type of resources the software will need in the first place, and its demand for each?
 In general, unless the software documentation or user testimonials provide some idea, we won't know how much memory or compute time a program will need.